fuzziqersoftware/newserv/README.md

 * Encrypt or decrypt data using Episode 3's trivial scheme
 * Run a brute-force search for a decryption seed
 * Decode Shift-JIS text to UTF-16
-* Convert quests in .gci, .dlq, or .qst format to .bin/.dat format
+* Convert quests in .gci, .vms, .dlq, or .qst format to .bin/.dat format
 * Extract the contents of a .gsl archive
 * Connect to another PSO server and pretend to be a client
 * Format Episode 3 game data in a human-readable manner